Category

 Am I Really a Direct Person?

-When I worked at Salt Lake Community College, people would often tell me I was a very direct person.
-This surprised me.
-Most people I know well would say that I am a very kind, caring, fun, people-oriented person.
+When I worked at Salt Lake Community College, people would tell me now and again I was a very direct person.
+This always surprised and puzzled me.
+The last thing I ever saw myself as was a direct person — which is probably exactly what a direct person would say.
 So what was up with that?
 The more I reflected on it, the more I realized the problem was in my definition of direct.
-When I think of a direct person, I think of someone who is very vocal about generally negative things and doesn’t seem to care about what others think.
-And while this could describe a direct person, it’s…
+When I think of a direct person, I think of someone who is very vocal about generally negative things and doesn’t seem to care about what…

 January 23, 2026

-Some people say that there is nothing wrong with complaining as long as it is followed up with at least three ideas for solutions.
-In fact, at one time, that was my approach.
+I used to say that there is nothing wrong with complaining as long as it is followed up with at least three helpful solutions.
 However, I have since learned there is a better way.
-What I would say to my staff today is that complaining is not welcome here; however, we actively invite you to share problems you identify once there is a mutually agreed-upon definition of that problem.
-Too often, people either complain about problems without doing anything about them (which is counterproductive because of the negative environment that kind…
+Too often, people either complain about problems without doing anything about them — which is counterproductive because of the negative environment that kind of attitude creates — or they identify solutions to problems that only exist in one person’s mind and fail to fix the root problem — which generally just makes things worse.
+So, what is to be done?
+If you ask four people to…

 January 23, 2026